Some of the best salmon fishing we’ve found in Alaska; only 8 guests a week!

 Lava Creek Lodge is located on the banks of a remote lake, far out on the Alaska Peninsula, which is linked to the home river by a small channel.

-There is a main lodge building (Weatherport tent for the 2019 season) where all the meals are served, then a series of smaller double occupancy wooden guest cabins, each complete with a bathroom and shower.
+There is a main lodge building (Weatherport tent) where all the meals are served, then a series of double occupancy wooden guest cabins, each complete with a bathroom and shower.
 The Lodge is located approximately 110 miles southwest from the town of King Salmon and can only be accessed via bush plane, an hour-long flight.

 Your time spent at Lava Creek Lodge will be comfortable, and memorable in the extreme remoteness of the location.
 You are a long way from the nearest town, and the nighttime skies can be spectacular.
 It is a very special place, made even more so by the lodge’s tiny weekly occupancy!